beshu-tech/readonlyrest-docs/kibana.md

 xpack.telemetry.enabled: false
 ```

-This is a typical example of configuration snippet to add at the end of your `readonlyrest.yml` (the settings file of the Elasticsearch plugin), to support ReadonlyREST PRO.
+This is a typical example of a configuration snippet to add at the end of your `readonlyrest.yml` (the settings file of the Elasticsearch plugin), to support ReadonlyREST PRO.

 ```yaml
 readonlyrest: